HOW TO RENT ONE OF OUR PLACES IN ISLA VISTA

 1. Give us a ‘heads-up’ that you are interested.
 Ask any questions you may have.
 If you’d like to see a copy of the lease ask to be emailed one.

-2. Each person in your group must fill out a rental application (include a copy of your drivers license and student i.d.).
+2. Each person in your group must fill out a rental application.
 There is no charge to submit an application for our Isla Vista units.
 We can often give you preliminary approval (or not) by just receiving this info.
 The best way to send us this info is to print out the application, fill it in by hand, take a good photo with your phone, and then email it.
-Then do the same with your photo i.d.

 4. Once we have all the above, we can meet to sign a lease.
 Usually we will meet you at the property and sign the lease there.
 We require SECURITY DEPOSIT (as outlined in the payment schedule on the lease) when signing the lease.
 Separate checks from tenants are accepted for this initial payment.
-We can not hold apartments and appointments are often scheduled within 24 hours.
+We also accept payment through Venmo or your tenant portal.
+We can not hold apartments; and appointments are often scheduled within 24 hours.
 Sometimes you can sign a “Reservation Agreement” for us to hold the unit for longer for you (to make sure we don’t rent it to someone else).

-5. Leases are for around 351 days and the rents are pro-rated (meaning you pay 11 months plus odd days rent; not a full 12 months rent).
+5. Leases are for around 350 days.
 Each lease varies slightly due to varying start and end dates.